Walrus: An Efficient Decentralized Storage Network: Related Work

-Filecoin~\cite{psaras2020interplanetary} extends IPFS, using a longest chain blockchain and a cryptocurrency (FIL) used to incentivize storage nodes to maintain file replicas.
+Filecoin~\cite{psaras2020interplanetary} extends IPFS, using a longest chain blockchain and a cryptocurrency (FIL) to incentivize storage nodes.
 Publishers acquire storage contracts with a few nodes, and payments are made in the cryptocurrency.
 Filecoin mitigates the risk that these nodes delete the replicas by requiring storage nodes to hold differently encoded copies of the file, and performing challenges against each other for the encoded files.
 These copies are encoded in such a way that it is slow to reproduce them from the original copy, to avoid relay attacks.
 As a result, if the user wants to access the original file, it needs to wait a long time for the decoding of a copy, unless some storage node has a hot copy.
-Since, there is no in-built incentive for storing hot copies, this service usually costs extra.
+Since there is no in-built incentive for storing hot copies, this service usually costs extra.

-Arweave~\cite{williams2019arweave} mitigates slow reads through a Proof-of-Access algorithm that incentives storage nodes to have as many files as possible locally to maximise rewards.
+Arweave~\cite{williams2019arweave} mitigates slow reads through a Proof-of-Access algorithm that incentivizes storage nodes to store as many files as possible to maximize rewards.
 This is implemented in conjunction with a full replication strategy, and results in replication levels almost equal to classic state machine replication.
-Additionally, the system only allows file to be stored `for ever', through a mechanisms of pre-payment - which lacks the flexibility to control lifetime and deletion, and is capital inefficient since payment is upfront.
+Additionally, the system only allows files to be stored `for ever', through a mechanism of pre-payment - which lacks the flexibility to control lifetime and deletion, and is capital inefficient since payment is upfront.

-In contrast to Filecoin and Arweave, Walrus uses erasure coding to maintain a very low overhead of 4.5x while ensuring data survives up to 2/3 of any shards being lost, and continues to operate by allowing writes even if up to 1/3 of shards are unresponsive.
-Furthemore, Walrus does not implement its own separate blockchain to do node management and provide incentives, but uses Sui instead.
+In contrast to Filecoin and Arweave, \sysname uses erasure coding to maintain a very low overhead of $4.5\times$ while ensuring data survives up to 2/3 of any shards being lost and continues to operate by allowing writes even if up to 1/3 of shards are unresponsive.
+Furthermore, \sysname does not implement its own separate blockchain for node management but uses Sui instead.